-Dam Failure Inundation Description Dam failure involves unintended releases or surges of impounded water, resulting in downstream flooding.
+Dam Failure Inundation Description Dam failure involves unintended releases or surges of impounded • water, resulting in downstream flooding.
 History Santa Barbara County History: In Santa Barbara County there are 15 dams.
 These dams range in purpose from water supply to flood control.
 There are nine major dams: Alisal Creek (2,342 af), Bradbury (Cachuma Dam, 205,000 acre-feet), Dos Pueblos, Gibraltar (22,500 af), Glen Anne, Juncal (6,140 af), Ortega (59 af), Rancho Del Ciervo (165 af), and Twitchell (197,756 af).
 Bradbury dam has the largest concern of failure because floodwaters from this dam would affect Cachuma Village, Solvang, Buellton, Lompoc City, Lompoc Valley, and south Vandenberg AFB.
 The only record of a dam failure in Santa Barbara County is the failure of the Sheffield Dam.
 Built in 1917 and located close to the city of Santa Barbara, the Sheffield Dam only survived for eight years, failing catastrophically during an earthquake in 1925.
 It was built on sandy soil which liquefied during the event.
 The center 300-feet of the 720-feet long dam broke off and was carried away on the liquefied soil, spilling 30 million gallons of water between Voluntario and Alisos Streets, carrying trees, automobiles, and three houses with it, and leaving behind it a muddy, debris-strewn mess.
 The water filled the lower part of town up to two feet deep, until it gradually drained away into the sea.
-Ventura County History : In Ventura County are Casitas (254,000 acre-feet [af]), Castaic (323,700 af, LA County), Pyramid (178,700 af, LA County), Santa Felicia Dam (100,000 af) and Wood Ranch (11,000 af).
+Ventura County History: In Ventura County, there are 16 dams that may impact parts of the county.
+Some of the dams are located outside Ventura County and would impact the county if they failed.
+The largest of the dams that may impact Ventura County are Casitas (254,000 acre-feet [af]), Castaic (323,700 af, LA County), Pyramid (178,700 af, LA County), Santa Felicia Dam (100,000 af) and Wood Ranch (11,000 af).
 The only record of a dam failure impacting Ventura County is the failure of the St. Francis Dam.
-Although it was located in LA County, the St. Francis Dam.
-Although the Pacific Ocean, approximately 54 miles away.
+Although it was located in LA County, the St. Francis Dam (38,000 acre-feet) failure in 1928 had catastrophic effects in Ventura County.
+The resulting flood swept through the Santa Clara Valley in Ventura County toward the Pacific Ocean, approximately 54 miles away.
 At its peak, the wall of water was reported to be 78 feet high; by the time it reached Santa Paula, 42 miles south of the dam, the water was estimated to be 25 feet deep.
 Almost everything in its path was destroyed, including structures, railways, bridges, livestock, and orchards.
-By the time the flood Possible Impact to Transit The failure of a dam in either county could result in damages to the roadways, rails, ports, and waterways.
-These damages would greatly impact the transportation of goods and people travelling within and impact the transportation of goods and people travelling within and through the two counties.
+By the time the flood subsided, parts of Ventura County lay under 70 feet of mud and debris.
+Nearly 500 people were killed and damage estimates exceeded \$20 million.
+Possible Impact to Transit The failure of a dam in either county could result in damages to the .
+330.0.0public to mundit roadways, rails, ports, and waterways.
+These damages would greatly impact the transportation of goods and people travelling within and through the two counties.
 If there is ample warning before a dam fails, transportation resources may be called upon for evacuation assistance.